 The market price of our ordinary shares has fluctuated widely and may continue to do so.
-For example, since our initial public offering in June 1998 through May 5, 1999 the closing price of our ordinary shares ranged from a high of \$28.88 per share to a low of \$8.38 per share.
-Many
+For example, since our initial public offering in June 1998 through September 3, 1999 the closing price of our ordinary shares ranged from a high of \$29.69 per share to a low of \$8.38 per share.
+Many factors could cause the market price of our ordinary shares to rise and fall.
+Some of these factors are:

-- variations in our quarterly operating results; - announcements of technological innovations; - introduction of new products or new pricing policies by us or our competitors; - trends in the telecommunications industry; - acquisitions or strategic alliances by us or others in our industry; - changes in estimates of our performance or recommendations by financial analysts; and - market conditions in the industry and the economy as a whole.
+- variations in our quarterly operating results; - announcements of technological innovations;

+- introduction of new products or new pricing policies by us or our competitors; - trends in the telecommunications industry; - acquisitions or strategic alliances by us or others in our industry; - changes in estimates of our performance or recommendations by financial analysts; and - market conditions in the industry and the economy as a whole.

 In addition, the stock market experiences significant price and volume fluctuations.
 These fluctuations particularly affect the market prices of the securities of many high technology companies.
 These broad market fluctuations could adversely affect the market price of our ordinary shares.
 When the market price of a stock has been volatile, holders of that stock have often instituted securities class action litigation against the company that issued the stock.
-If any of our stockholders brought a securities class action lawsuit against us, we could incur substantial costs defending the lawsuit.
+If any of our shareholders brought a securities class action lawsuit against us, we could incur substantial costs defending the lawsuit.
 The lawsuit could also divert the time and attention of our management.
 Any of these events could seriously harm our business.